corda/corda/docs/source/network-map.rst

 Protocol Design
 ---------------
-.. note:: This section is intended for developers who want to implement their own network map service.

 The node info publishing protocol:

 * Create a node info object, and sign it with node's private key to create a ``SignedData<NodeInfo>`` object.